Alp-Usta/RouteFinder/HOW_IT_WORKS.md

 ### 3. Geocoding

-Each ZIP becomes a lat/lng.
+Each postal code becomes a lat/lng.
 A local database handles almost everything;
 Nominatim is the fallback for anything it misses.

-Packages sharing a ZIP become one **stop**, since a driver parks once and walks.
+Packages sharing a postal code become one **stop**, since a driver parks once and walks.

 ### 4. The drive-time matrix